All Episodes

 We were just told there's a March 31st deadline, right?

-And everybody figured, well, this regime doesn't know what it's doing anyway, so well, they'll take us whenever we get there.
+And everybody figured, well, this regime doesn't know what it's doing anyway, so they'll take us whenever we get there.

-Uh uh uh so if you don't have health insurance right now, it's tough toenails for you.
+So, if you don't have health insurance right now, it's tough toenails for you.

-They're worried now that the only people that are actually going to sign up are those who get sick.
+And if you want it, and they're worried now that the only people it's not a laughing matter, it actually is they're worried now that the only people that are actually going to sign up are those who get sick.

 And for some reason, people feel safer.